-Its entire existence is a cruel joke on humanity.
-A leprechaun's Pot of Gold is held at the end of a rainbow, which is a place that's literally impossible to reach because a rainbow is an optical effect that moves farther away the closer you get to it.
+The entire existence of leprechauns is a cruel joke on humanity.
+A leprechaun's pot of gold is held at the end of a rainbow, a place that's literally impossible to reach because a rainbow is an optical effect that moves farther away the closer you get to it.

-Since they are mythical descendants of Gods that were fabled to have inhabited Ireland in a Pre-Christian period, they, along with their cousins the Clurichauns (#4), are the closest that Irish mythology comes to a trickster deity (in Christianity, it would be compared to a kind of demon).
+Since they are mythical descendants of gods that were fabled to have inhabited Ireland in a Pre-Christian period, they, along with their cousins the Clurichauns (see number 4 below), are the closest that Irish mythology comes to a trickster deity (in Christianity, it would be compared to a kind of demon).

 They could accomplish awesome feats, like replacing severed arms with working, silver-plated arms (take THAT Star Wars and X-Men) and poison people with their eyes.